 What’s most ambiguous about this bill (ironically!) are the fines.
 The penalties for non-compliance are subject to interpretation, both of the law itself and those enforcing it.
 Let me explain further.

 If the California Attorney General’s office deems an organization is out of compliance, they’ll issue a notice and the organization will have 30 days to make corrections.
-After that, fines are enforceable and can vary greatly, depending if the violation is deemed intentional ($2,500/violation) or unintentional ($7,500/violation).
+After that, fines are enforceable and can vary greatly, depending on if the violation is deemed unintentional ($2,500/violation) or intentional ($7,500/violation).
 What’s ambiguous is “per violation” and if that refers to “per incident” OR “per record involved”; there are many interpretations and debates on the topic.
 My advice: watch for updates to the legislation and get your legal team to review the actual language of the bill. (or better yet, don’t be out of compliance!)

 Also included in CCPA is mention of civil damages, payable to the consumer.
 These fees can range from $100-$750/impacted consumer OR actual damages, whichever amount is greater.
 But wait—there’s more.
 CCPA also enables consumers to file lawsuits without showing proof of damages.
 The bottom line: between the financial penalties, time spent dealing with legal proceedings and potential harm to a brand’s reputation, not complying with the requirements of CCPA could be very costly.

 In the upcoming weeks, I’ll go deeper into the legislation and the impact on your daily operations.
 In the meantime, I suggest rallying your legal team for round two of privacy legislation.
 While we will likely see further refinements to CCPA, the principles of it are here to stay.

 Need help evaluating your data practices and marketing processes?
 Request a CCPA readiness assessment by our team of Marketo Certified Solution Architects and recognized compliance experts.